iSEngLab/RetriGen/README.md

 # RetriGen: Retrieval-Augmented Assertion Generation with Large Language Models

-This is the official PyTorch implementation for the following ISSTA 2024 paper:
+This is the official PyTorch implementation for the following ISSTA 2024 submission:

 Title: RetriGen: Retrieval-Augmented Assertion Generation with Large Language Models